cgmcvey/MilkCurveRANSAC/README.md

 # MilkCurveRANSAC
-Comparison of standard, quantile, and RANSAC linear model optimization techniques as applied to simulated lactation records using common milk curve models
+Comparison of standard, quantile, and RANSAC linear model optimization techniques as applied to simulated lactation records using common milk curve models.